d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 ### Probability Density Functions

-Let us now investigate this further.
+Let's now investigate this further.
 We have already seen what a probability density function is intuitively for a random variable $X$, namely the density function is a function $p(x)$ so that

 $$P(X \; \text{is in an}\; \epsilon \text{-sized interval around}\; x ) \approx \epsilon \cdot p(x).$$
 :eqlabel:`eq_pdf_def`